appcelerator-archive/amp-pilot/README.md

     }
 ```

+Conffile is optional and can do not exist.
 In all cases, if exist, the following environment variables are prioritary for the configuration values:

  * consul: consul addr default=localhost:8500
  * SERVICE_NAME: app mate name, mandatory